Get in touch with Marine-i. Be part of the marine tech future in Cornwall.

 We partner with the Offshore Renewable Energy Catapult (OREC), which is the UK’s flagship technology innovation and research centre for advancing wind, wave and tidal energy.
 OREC can offer testing facilities which help to reduce the risks and costs associated with marine renewables projects.
 OREC provide an open access and fully controlled onshore saltwater environment to perform verification activities, reliability and performance appraisals of new mechanical and electrical subcomponents and whole systems.

 Financial support is available to companies who take on graduates to help undertake innovation projects, for a period of 3,6 or 9 months.
 They are subject to payment of a minimum salary of £18k pa (pro rata) working a minimum of 3 days a week.
-A business development manager will work with businesses to scope projects, find suitable candidates and support the graduate throughout the project, while mentors will provide technical project focussed advice and support to graduates in order to maximise the contribution of the graduate to the business.
+A business development manager will work with businesses to scope projects, find suitable candidates and support the graduate throughout the project, while mentors will provide technical project focused advice and support to graduates in order to maximise the contribution of the graduate to the business.

 The subsidy available for placements is as follows: